 This issue can be resolved by creating a repeating surface pattern, which produces a different surface reflection geometry.
 Gratings of this type are commonly referred to as blazed (or ruled) gratings.
 An example of this repeating surface structure is shown in Figure 3.

 The blazed grating, also known as the echelette grating, is a specific form of reflective or transmission diffraction grating designed to produce the maximum grating efficiency in a specific diffraction order.
 This means that the majority of the optical power will be in the designed diffraction order while minimizing power lost to other orders (particularly the zeroth).
 Due to this design, a blazed grating operates at a specific wavelength, known as the blaze wavelength.

 The blaze wavelength is one of the three main characteristics of the blazed grating.
 The other two, shown in Figure 3, are , the groove or facet spacing, and , the blaze angle.
 The blaze angle is the angle between the surface structure and the surface parallel.
 It is also the angle between the surface normal and the facet normal.

 The specular reflection from the blazed grating is different from the flat surface due to the surface structure, as shown in Figure 5.
 The specular reflection, , from a blazed grating occurs at the blaze angle geometry.
+This angle is defined as being negative if it is on the same side of the grating surface normal as .
 Performing some simple geometric conversions, one finds that

 The Littrow configuration refers to a specific geometry for blazed gratings and plays an important role in monochromators and spectrometers.
+It is the angle at which the grating efficiency is the highest.
 In this configuration, the angle of incidence of the incoming and diffracted light are the same, = , and > 0 so

 where is the central wavelength, and is the order.